Geoffrey Boot: Manx political career

 He contested the House of Keys seat of Glenfaba in both the 2006 and 2011 Manx general elections, but the seat was retained by his opponent David Anderson in both elections.
 From 2012 to 2015 Boot served as a Commissioner for the parish of German.

 He stood in a 2015 by-election triggered by Anderson's promotion to the Legislative Council of the Isle of Man. and won the election with 424 votes.
 His victory by three votes was described by the Mansfield and Ashfield Chad as "the closest Manx election result since 1929".
 In Tynwald, Boot sat on the Social Affairs Policy Review Committee, Select Committee of Tynwald on the Registration of Property and served as political member of the Department of Economic Development and the Department of Environment, Food and Agriculture.

 In the 2016 Manx General Election, the constituency of Glenfaba was merged with the neighbouring constituency of Peel.
 Boot was returned with an increased vote count along with former Peel MHK Ray Harmer, who topped the poll.
 In October 2016 he was chosen by Howard Quayle to serve as Minister for Environment, Food and Agriculture.

 From 2017 to 2018, Boot sat on the Select Committee on the Functioning of Tynwald.

 As Minister, Boot held responsibility for legislation and regulation relating to the island's farming and fishing industries as well as environmental and biodiversity policy and the protection and management of the island's national glens, territorial seas and reserves.
 In 2020 Boot was responsible for taking the Climate Change Act through Tynwald, which set out the Isle of Man Government's approach to mitigating the effects of climate change and its commitment to reducing net carbon emissions to zero by 2050.

 In May 2021, Boot stated that he intended to stand as a candidate in the 2021 Manx General Election.

-But in June 2021, Boot shouted at women (will campaigning for election) from Ireland telling her to go back to Ireland which spark out rage in the community.
+But in June 2021, Boot shouted at women (whilst campaigning for election) from Ireland telling her to go back to Ireland which spark outrage in the community.

 Boot stood for re-election for Glenfaba and Peel at the 2021 general election, but was not elected: he came in sixth place with less than 4% of the votes cast.